मराठी

 Key Points: Carbon Cycle

-• Photosynthesis fixes carbon dioxide into organic compounds, which pass through food chains from producers to consumers.
+• Photosynthesis fixes CO₂ into organic matter, which passes through food chains.

 Advertisements